Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

    END;

-|

 **Nested tables and Varrays**

 We convert Nested tables and Varrays to a Postgres Type as well.
-For VARRAY we store max length in addition to values.
+For VARRAY, we store max length in addition to values.

 .. code-block:: sql
    :linenos: